-- Key Stage 4: No limit to homework set, but staff need to be aware of pressure points on the calendar.
-Advice should be given to students on how long they should spend on a task.
+- Key Stage 4: No limit to homework set, but staff will be aware of pressure points on the calendar.
+Advice will be given to students on how long they should spend on a task.

-- All homework is to be indicated in Google Classroom, in a designated Homework topic, not in the Stream.
+- All homework is indicated in Google Classroom, in a designated Homework topic, not in the stream;

 - Not all homework will necessarily be marked or assessed.

-- Challenge for all - Each member of staff should know that they can set a range of homework activities, differentiated when necessary.
+- Challenge for all - Staff may set a range of homework activities, differentiated when necessary;

-- When setting homework, teachers should take into account any SEND needs.
+- When setting homework, teachers will take into account any SEND needs;

 - Homework should not be set at the end of the lesson.
-There must always be time for students to accurately record, understand and ask any relevant questions.
+There should always be time for students to accurately record, understand and ask any relevant questions;

-- Staff should be mindful of students’ additional commitments, both in and out of school, when setting deadlines.
+- Staff will be mindful of students’ additional commitments, both in and out of school, when setting deadlines.